-- 16.1 Sufficient inhibitor is to be added into the product to prevent its polymerization during the voyage. - 16.2 In cases where no or insufficient inhibitor has been added, any inert gas used for the purposes of Section 8 is to contain not more oxygen than 0,1 %.
-Before loading is started, inert gas samples from the tanks and piping are to be analysed. - 16.3 When vinyl chloride is carried, a positive pressure is to always be maintained in the tanks, also during ballast voyages between successive carriages.
+- 16.1 Sufficient inhibitor shall be added into the product to prevent its polymerization during the voyage. - 16.2 In cases where no or insufficient inhibitor has been added, any inert gas used for the purposes of Section 8 shall contain not more oxygen than 0,1 %.
+Before loading is started, inert gas samples from the tanks and piping shall be analysed. - 16.3 When vinyl chloride is carried, a positive pressure shall always be maintained in the tanks, also during ballast voyages between successive carriages.